cztomczak/cefpython/README.md

 ### Thanks to all

+* [2021] Thank you to [Fivestars](https://www.fivestars.com/) for sponsoring
+  the v66.1 release with Python 3.8 / 3.9 support
 * [2018] Thanks to [Fivestars](https://www.fivestars.com/) for sponsoring
   the v49 release for legacy systems (WinXP/Vista)
 * [2018] Many thanks to [Lampix](https://lampix.com/) for sponsoring the v66